LostOxygen/llm-confidentiality/README.md

 - Finetuning and Prefix-Tuning LLMs to harden them against these attacks using the datasets -> [jump](#finetuning-peft-and-prefix-tuning)

 >[!WARNING]
-><b>GPU utilization is based on the [accelerate](https://huggingface.co/docs/accelerate/index) library and is therefore currently not supported for Windows machines</b>
+><b>Hardware aceleration is only fully supported for CUDA machines running Linux.
+Windows or MacOS with CUDA/MPS could face some issues.</b>

 ## Setup
 Before running the code, install the requirements: